Belmond La Résidence d’Angkor

 Belmond La Résidence d’AngkorOn the tree-lined banks of the Siem Reap River, in the heart of the bustling tourist town of the same name, a walled compound harks back to a more refined era.
 Its sloping terracotta roofs, louvered doors, and teak and basalt accents draw on both traditional Khmer and French colonial architecture.
 The grounds are lush, filled with large-leafed tropical plants and brightly hued flowers that shade lounging residents from the intense sun and perfume the steamy air with sweet fragrances.
 Wooden pavilions offer breezy resting spots, where a refreshing hibiscus tea, or something stronger, never goes amiss; when the heat gets too intense, the most refreshing respite is a dip in the turquoise pool.
 By evening, traditional dance and musical performances accompany gourmet Khmer dinners.

-What’s most impressive about the Belmond La Résidence d’Angkor is that it was built only in 2002 and yet has managed to cultivate a feeling of Old World elegance.
-All the sprawling rooms and suites are outfitted with the latest in modern technology and luxury, yet they fit right in with their surroundings.
-The decadent spa, too, feels like a more modern sanctuary, even though its treatments use traditional methods and locally made products; guests are even greeted with a choice of housemade soaps for their room, and sent home with extras as a gift, demonstrating the hotel’s consummate hospitality.
+What’s most impressive about the Belmond La Résidence d’Angkor is that it was built only in 2002 (and completely renovated in 2016) and yet has managed to cultivate a feeling of Old World elegance.
+The rooms in this all-suite property are outfitted with the latest in modern technology and luxury, yet the atmosphere is one of Khmer tradition and refinement (think hand-woven silks, locally made crafts, and original art).
+The decadent spa, too, feels like a more modern sanctuary, even though its treatments use traditional methods and locally made products; guests are also greeted with a choice of housemade soaps for their room, and sent home with extras as a gift, demonstrating the hotel’s consummate hospitality.